coralproject/talk/docs/source/02-02-advanced-configuration.md

 ## ALLOW_NO_LIMIT_QUERIES

 Setting this to `TRUE` will allow queries to execute without a limit (returns all documents).
-This introduces a significant performance regression, and should be used with caution.
+This introduces a significant performance regression and should be used with caution.
 (Default `FALSE`)

 ## TALK_ADDTL_COMMENTS_ON_LOAD_MORE